 Some manufacturers make double-layer protection urn vaults.
 These might have an exterior made of cement, with interiors being made of bronze, copper, stainless steel or polyethylene.
 It’s not required to add that extra layer of protection.
 Check with the cemetery or funeral service provider to resolve any questions.

 Customizing an Urn Vault

 Adding customization to the urn vault can provide comfort to the bereaved.
 While urn vaults are not typically used during memorial ceremonies, a plaque engraved with symbols, words, and images can honor the deceased and give the living peace.
-They can be attached to the front or top of the urn vault.
+Plaques can be attached to the front or top of the urn vault.
 Identification placed on an urn vault can also assist the family and cemetery staff when needed.

 Some people opt to add a photo of the deceased to the urn vault.
 Others place small mementos, such as a wedding ring or other meaningful items, inside the vault.
-Adding mementos to the urn vault is a great way to honor your loved one and to customize their final resting place.
+Adding mementos to the urn vault is a great way to honor your loved ones and customize their final resting place.